socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 TTL of chunks located in the cache folder before they're removed by garbage collection (in seconds).
-Increase this value if users have issues uploading very large files via the Nextcloud Client as upload isn't completed within one day.
+Increase this value if users have issues uploading very large files via the cyfrSpaces Client as upload isn't completed within one day.

 Defaults to ``60*60*24`` (1 day)